 Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 3

-Game 3 of the NHL Playoffs Second Round will see the Dallas Stars take on the Seattle Kraken on Sunday, May 7, beginning at 9:30 PM ET and airing on TBS, SportsNet, and TVAS.
-The teams are tied 1-1 in the series.
-Bookmakers give the Stars -140 moneyline odds in this game against the Kraken (+120).
+Game 3 of the NHL Playoffs Second Round on Sunday will see the Dallas Stars and Seattle Kraken square off, beginning at 9:30 PM ET on TBS, SportsNet, and TVAS.
+The series is tied 1-1.
+Oddsmakers favor the Stars in this matchup, assigning them -140 moneyline odds against the Kraken (+120).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!